 The Topography Layer was the first layer to be produced, in November 2001.
 The features within this layer are mainly features that appear in the landscape, such as buildings, land, water and roads (figure 4).
 It also includes administrative boundaries.
 These are not physically present in the landscape but are often important in relation to the physical features that are present in the real world.
-It is the most detailed layer, containing over 425 million features as of May 2006.
+It is the most detailed layer, containing around half a billion features.